 I had to stop for a wild wee and when I tried to stand up, something tugged at my bottom cheeks and I had to crouch back down.
 Blackberry brambles!!
 Prizing the thorns from my cheeks was no easy task and I ended up with blood and scratches everywhere.
 Not what I needed on day 1!

 After many miles of cycling we finally reached sunny Portsmouth!

 We had a hard time finding bicycle friendly accommodation in Portsmouth but booked a room via Airbnb.
 However it fell through at the last minite!
 Luck was on our side because the Britannia Guest House was just around the corner.
 We turned up looking pretty unpresentable with 2 bikes on a Saturday night and they found a room for us.
 They even had somewhere secure for us to leave our bikes.

 In the evening we headed into town and stumbled across the Circolo Pizzeria.
-The pizzas here were fantastic and dare I say, better than Pizza Express.
+The pizzas here were fantastic.
 I had the Verdura Mista (v) and the pizza below is a Pollo Della casa.
 A great end to our first day.